openwebos/build-webos/README.md

 Building
 ========
-To configure the build for the qemux86 emulator and to fetch the Git submodule sources:
+To configure the build for the qemux86 emulator and to fetch the sources:

     $ ./mcf -p 0 -b 0 qemux86